 TBI results in impaired brain energy metabolism.
 What if there was an alternative source of fuel that could be used during this time?
 In fact, what if our brains automatically increased the transporters necessary to take up more of this alternative fuel source during this dire time of need?
 There is an alternative source of fuel, and it is a fuel that our body is well equipped to use, yet we seldom allow it to do so.

 It is known that both rats and humans are ketotic when born, and therefore rely heavily on ketones for fuel.
 Thus, from the start, our bodies have the ability to take up and utilize ketones as a source of fuel.
 This means that there are certain transporters or tunnels that can take ketones into the brain and various other tissues for use during times of starvation, or when carbohydrate levels in the diet are low (e.g., during a ketogenic diet).
 However, as we age, it is possible that these transporters or tunnels decrease due to the nature of our diet (eating carbohydrate-rich foods, always snacking, etc.).

 Prins and Giza found that following a TBI, certain transporters (or tunnels) that take up ketones into the brain are increased.
 It is almost as if our bodies understand there is a need to get an alternative source of fuel to the brain.
 Thus, to help take up ketones for fuel, it is plausible that MCT2 tunnels become upregulated.
-Even though the transporters are elevated, many athletes and individuals tend to consume sugar-rich sports drinks or carbohydrate-containing foods, so it is as if tunnels are wide open but no cars are driving through (i.e., ketones aren’t going through the tunnel transporters).
+Even though the transporters are elevated, many athletes and individuals tend to consume sugar-rich sports drinks or carbohydrate-laden foods, so it is as if tunnels are wide open but no cars are driving through (i.e., ketones aren’t going through the tunnel transporters).